-For information on how to create public keys, see "Creating SSH Keys" on page 152.
+For information on how to create public keys, see "Creating SSH Keys in the GUI" on page 143 or "Creating SSH Keys (Command Line)" on page 196.

 1. Obtain the client user's public key.

 The client user should send you a secure email with the public key pasted in the message body or attached as a text file.